milos-pujic/cypress-cucumber-e2e-tests/README.md

 - [Locally using Docker for Desktop](/docs/sorry-cypress-setup-docker-for-desktop.md)
 - [Locally using Minikube's Kubernetes](/docs/sorry-cypress-setup-minikube.md)

-## Execute E2E Cypress Cucumber Tests using CI/CD tools
+## Execute E2E Cypress Cucumber Tests using CI/CD Tools

-Guides on how to execute Execute E2E Cypress Cucumber Tests using CI/CD tools:
+Guides on how to execute Execute E2E Cypress Cucumber Tests using CI/CD Tools:

 - [On Github using Github Actions Workflows](/docs/execute-e2e-gha.md)
 - [Locally using Docker for Desktop](/docs/execute-e2e-docker-for-desktop.md)